This post is also available in: German

 - Insofar as the Client is subject to an inspection by the supervisory authority, an administrative or summary offence or criminal procedure, a liability claim by a Data Subject or by a third party or any other claim in connection with the Order or Contract data processing by the Supplier, the Supplier shall make every effort to support the Client.

 - The Supplier shall periodically monitor the internal processes and the Technical and Organizational Measures to ensure that processing within his area of responsibility is in accordance with the requirements of applicable data protection law and the protection of the rights of the data subject.

 (1) Subcontracting for the purpose of this Agreement is to be understood as meaning services which relate directly to the provision of the principal service.
-This does not include ancillary services, such as telecommunication services, postal / transport services, maintenance and user support services or the disposal of data carriers, as well as other measures to ensure the confidentiality, availability, integrity and resilience of the hardware and software of data processing equipment.
-The Supplier shall, however, be obliged to make appropriate and legally binding contractual arrangements and take appropriate inspection measures to ensure the data protection and the data security of the Client’s data, even in the case of outsourced ancillary services
+This does not include ancillary services, such as telecommunication services, postal / transport services, as well as other measures to ensure the confidentiality, availability, integrity and resilience of the hardware and software of data processing equipment.
+The Supplier shall, however, be obliged to make appropriate and legally binding contractual arrangements and take appropriate inspection measures to ensure the data protection and the data security of the Client’s data, even in the case of outsourced ancillary services.

 (2) The Supplier may commission subcontractors (additional contract processors) only after prior explicit written or documented consent from the Client.
-The Client agrees to the commissioning of the subcontractors named in “Appendix: Subcontractors” on the condition of a contractual agreement in accordance with Article 28 paragraphs 2-4 GDPR.
+The Client agrees to the commissioning of the subcontractors named in “Appendix 2: Subcontractors” on the condition of a contractual agreement in accordance with Article 28 paragraphs 2-4 GDPR.